Port Subdivision

 The Port Subdivision is a railroad line owned by CSX Transportation in the U.S. state of New York.
 The line runs from Selkirk north to Albany along a former New York Central Railroad line.
 At its south end, the Port Subdivision junctions with the Castleton Subdivision and River Subdivision; its north end is at the Port of Albany, served by the Albany Port Railroad.

-History

-The line was opened by the New York, West Shore and Buffalo Railway in the 1880s.
-Through mergers, leases, and takeovers, it became part of the New York Central Railroad and Conrail.
-When Conrail was broken up in 1999, the Port Subdivision was assigned to CSX Transportation.